NAEYC (National Association for the Education of Young Children)

 Phi Delta Kappa International is the premier professional association for educators.
 For more than 100 years, it has focused its work on the tenets of service, research, and leadership.
 Specifically, PDK is one of the largest education associations in the world and has thousands of members dedicated to improving education, including teachers, principals, superintendents, and higher education faculty and administrators

-Teacher quality, Community outreach and political action are the underlying areas of focus that direct student program activities.
-It is in these areas that tour members and affiliates sponsor program , education on issues and affect change, The SDEA student programs addresses the needs of today's diverse student population in order to facilitate student achievement by preparing professional educators with ideals of professional ethics and standards.
+Teacher quality, community outreach, and political action are the underlying areas of focus that direct student program activities.
+The SDEA student programs addresses the needs of today's diverse student population in order to facilitate student achievement by preparing professional educators with ideals of professional ethics and standards.

 Talking Hands (Dr. Jessica Zanton)